Africa's lost heritage and Europe's restitution policies | DW | 09.11.2021

 Similar projects are taking place in Gabon, she adds — a demonstration of new approaches being developed, as Zinsou explains: "It's not about, 'Give us everything back or we will wage war against you!'
 That's not what it's about at all.
 We are not into replaying history; we are engaging in the future."

-For Bonaventure Ndikung, who will become the director of Berlin'sHaus der Kulturen der Welt in 2023, the future needs to begin with reconciliation, and that requires apologies.
+For Bonaventure Ndikung, who will become the director of Berlin'sHaus der Kulturen der Welt (House of the World's Cultures) in 2023, the future needs to begin with reconciliation, and that requires apologies.
 "This is being done now and more will be done," says the Cameroonian art curator, referring to the current debates on restitution between Africa and Europe.
 "But these are just the first steps, we need to keep going."

 Experts estimate that 80-90% of Africa's cultural heritage can be found in European museums, or rather in their storage.
 Only a fraction of their massive collections has ever been exhibited.

-At the beginning of the 20th century in Europe, there was a trend of establishing so-called ethnological museums, not only in metropolises like London, Paris and Berlin, but also in smaller cities such as the Linde Museum in Stuttgart.
+At the beginning of the 20th century in Europe, there was a trend of establishing so-called ethnological museums, not only in metropolises such as London, Paris and Berlin, but also in smaller cities such as the Linde Museum in Stuttgart.

 There was a strong competition between ethnological museums to create the most impressive collections of artifacts.
-From adventurers to scientists to missionaries, they all contributed to bringing back pieces to Europe.
+Adventurers, scientists, and missionaries all contributed to bringing pieces to Europe.

 Colonial officers also simply took items away from local populations.
 One well-documented case is of a drum known as the Ngadji, a sacred and revered object for the Pokomo tribe in Kenya.
 Despite their demands for restitution, it is still in the British Museum.